 Diagnostic Triage

-Chronic orofacial pain is not a single condition.
-It is a diagnostic category encompassing joint, nerve, muscle, or vascular causes — each requiring a fundamentally different treatment approach.
-Most patients who arrive at this practice have already been treated for the wrong condition.
-This page exists to prevent that.
+Chronic orofacial pain is not one condition.
+It is a category — encompassing nerve pain, joint pain, vascular pain, and pain with no identifiable source.
+Each one requires a fundamentally different treatment.
+Most patients who arrive at this practice have already been treated for the wrong one.
+This page exists to make sure that stops.

 Select the symptom profile that most closely describes your experience.
-You will be directed to the diagnostic pathway designed for your specific condition.
+You will be directed to the diagnostic pathway designed for your specific root cause.

 Pathway A — Acute Nerve Pain